 Features of childhood sexual abuse include the violation of a child’s choice to explore sexuality at their own pace and level of development and:

 - the misuse of adult power for selfish ends

-- the betrayal of a child’s need to feel safe and valued;
+- the betrayal and denial of a child’s need to feel safe and valued

-- traumatic experience which may have effects lasting into adult life.
+- traumatic experience which may have effects lasting into adult life, and

 How common is childhood sexual abuse?
 Studies have indicated that one in four girls and one in eight boys are sexually abused in some way before the age of eighteen.
 These are conservative estimates but are indicative of a large number of children and adults who are either still being abused or are trying to cope with their past abuse.
 It is a very real, but often hidden problem in our society.